justacurley/ARMDevelopment/README.md

 testFunc2        String                     diags5xevxe74cfmus
 ```

-Using the same template, this is what the -varToOutput switch looks like
+Using the same template, this is what the -varToOutput switch returns
 ![varToOutput](https://github.com/justacurley/ARMDevelopment/blob/master/varToOutput.png)

 # ToDo
-  - Add cmdlet specifically for Test-AzureRMResourcegroupDeployment -Debug
   - Clean up File/Folder parameters so they're all in line and make sense